Clinical Skills – Procedures and Simulation

 TT8: Facilitate team coordination to achieve safe, effective care and health outcomes.

-VE4: Value diversity, identities, cultures, and differences.
+VE4: Value varying identities, cultures, and differences.

 VE5: Value the expertise of health professionals and its impacts on team functions and health outcomes.